State and Local Expenditures

 State and Local Spending

-State and local governments spent $2.8 trillion on direct general government in fiscal year 2015.1 States spent $1.3 trillion, and local governments, such as cities, townships, counties, school districts, and special districts, spent $1.5 trillion.2
+State and local governments spent $2.9 trillion on direct general government expenditures in fiscal year 2016.1 States spent $1.4 trillion, and local governments, such as cities, townships, counties, school districts, and special districts, spent $1.6 trillion.2

-Local governments spent more than states because localities administer programs with funds transferred from state governments.
-States transferred over $500 billion to local governments in 2015.
-A portion of state funding may come indirectly from the federal government in the form of pass-through grants.
+While state governments raised more revenues than local governments, local governments direct expenditures were larger than states because localities often administer programs with funds transferred from state governments.
+States transferred over $500 billion to local governments in 2016.
+A portion of state funding comes indirectly from the federal government in the form of pass-through grants.

-Most state and local government spending falls into one of six categories: elementary and secondary education, public welfare, higher education, health and hospitals, police and corrections, and highways and roads.
+Most state and local government spending falls into one of six categories: elementary and secondary education, public welfare (which includes Medicaid), higher education, health and hospitals, police and corrections, and highways and roads.

 - What do state and local governments spend money on?